jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Miscellaneous_example_F"></a>

 ### Example (F): Request | `WSDL VALIDATION`: validate the `SOAPAction` Http header
-Call correctly `calculator` by setting the expected `SOAPAction` Http header
+Call correctly `calculator` by setting the expected `SOAPAction` Http header.
+The header name depends of the SOAP version:
+- SOAP 1.1: `SOAPAction` Http header
+- SOAP 1.2: `action` in `Content-Type` Http header

+For SOAP 1.1:
 1) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins

 2) Add `soap-xml-request-handling` plugin to `calculator` and configure the plugin with: